salrashid123/signer/README.md

 where private keys as embedded inside `Trusted Platform Module (TPM)`

-Basically, you will get a [crypto.Signer](https://pkg.go.dev/crypto#Signer) interface for the private key..
+Basically, you will get a [crypto.Signer](https://pkg.go.dev/crypto#Signer) interface for the private key.

 Use the signer to create a TLS session, sign CA/CSRs, or just sign anything.